Anfaal25/Anfaal25/README.md

 👋 **Hey there!**

-I'm **Anfaal Mahbub**, a *third-year software engineering student* at the Schuilich School of Engineering.
+I'm **Anfaal Mahbub**, a *third-year software engineering student* at the University of Calgary.
 I'm passionate about coding and love tackling complex challenges.

 ## <span style="color:green">Skills and Technologies</span>